A Class of Models for Large Zero-inflated Spatial Data: Zero-inflated Spatial Models

 where $F\big(\cdot|O(\bs),P(\bs)\big)$ is the distribution function of a spatial two-part model.
 From Equation \ref{EQ:BayesTwoPartHier}, the likelihood function $f\big(z|O(\bs),P(\bs)\big)$ is defined as:

 where $\pi(\bs)$ and $\theta(\bs)$ are the spatially-varying occurrence probabilities and prevalence intensities, respectively, and $\tilde{f}(z;\theta(\bs))$ is the density function of the prevalence process.

-The spatial two-part models fall into two classes (hurdle and mixture models).
+Spatial two-part models fall into two classes (hurdle and mixture models).
 The key difference between both classes lies in the choice of $\tilde{F}(\cdot|\theta(\bs))$, the distribution of the prevalence process $P(s)$.
-Here, we introduce four commonly-used spatial two-part models and provide a summary in Table \ref{Table:TwoPart}.
+We provide a detailed description of four spatial two-part models (count hurdle, semicontinuous hurdle, count mixture, and semicontinuous mixture) in the Supplement.